SCAI Misconduct Procedures

 - Two (2) faculty or professional staff members appointed by the Vice President for Academic Affairs

-- Two (2) professional staff members appointed by the Vice President for Student Success
+- Two (2) professional staff members appointed by the Vice President for Student Affairs

 - Two (2) professional staff members appointed by the Vice President for Operations.